 Sergeant Kettren & Argos

-The unit’s second, and current dog handler is Sergeant Scott Kettren.
+The unit’s second dog handler is Sergeant Scott Kettren.
 Sergeant Kettren’s partner, “Argos”, is a Belgian Malinois from Holland.
 Argos has been a member of the Murrysville Police Department since 2009.
+Argos retired from official service in 2019 and is currently living at home with his former handler Sergeant Scott Kettren.

 Effort in Forming a Canine Team